Insurance Fraud Crimes in Phoenix

 - Insurance fraud occurs when you intentionally deceive an insurance company to collect money you are not entitled to

-What are the Most Common Kinds of Insurance Fraud in Arizona?
+What are the Most Common Kinds of Insurance Fraud in Phoenix?

-Some of the most common types of insurance fraud in Arizona are:
+Some of the most common types of insurance fraud in Phoenix are:

 - Automobile fraud, which occurs if you exaggerate or fabricate a claim for the purpose of getting a larger payment for your vehicle